StanfordLegion/legion/language/README.md

 Regent requires:

-  * Python 2.7 or 3.x (for the self-installer and test suite)
+  * Python 3.5 or newer (for the self-installer and test suite)
   * LLVM and Clang **with headers**:
       * LLVM 3.8 is recommended for use with CUDA
       * LLVM 3.5 is recommended for debugging (other versions will be missing debug symbols)